Closer Walk Devotions 2024

 Where can you make a small sacrifice to find 15 minutes each day to read your Bible this year?
 We all get 1,440 minutes a day, each day.
 Making sure we spend 15 of them to hear from God seems like a wise choice in this new year.

 When I’ve talked to people about why they don’t read the Bible, finding time to do it is an often-cited reason.
 And I get it.
 Our schedules are full.
 Our days are long.
 And the thought of trying to squeeze one more thing into our 24 hours just feels overwhelming.
-However, an intentional decision to be purposeful with our time—even just 15 minutes a day—means you could read the entire Bible in 2024.
+However, an intentional decision to be purposeful with our time—even just 15 minutes a day—means you could read the entire Bible in a year.

 by Michael Gunnin